Rare, Candid Photos of Bob Hope’s USO Shows

 One thing Bob Hope never forgot to bring along on his trips abroad were Hollywood starlets to boost GI morale.
 Here, Jayne Mansfield performed with Hope, backed by Les Brown and His Band of Renown.
 “If there’s anything that gives our GIs a lift, it’s the sight of a pretty girl, so I always take plenty along,” Hope recalled.

 “Their morale is unbelievable”

-People ask if I don’t mind leaving my family at Christmas to fly halfway around the world to be with the troops,” Hope wrote, “[but] the satisfaction that comes from bringing a few hours of laughter and home to these men living such hard, dangerous lives is difficult to express.
+An identification card issued to Hope in 1945 from Washington.
+“People ask if I don’t mind leaving my family at Christmas to fly halfway around the world to be with the troops,” Hope wrote, “[but] the satisfaction that comes from bringing a few hours of laughter and home to these men living such hard, dangerous lives is difficult to express.
 I don’t care how often you’ve seen the war on TV or read about it, you have no idea what it’s really like until you’ve felt the heat, tasted the dust, sloshed through the mud, and talked to the men, especially the wounded.
-Yet their morale is unbelievable; it gives you a lift just to be with them.
+Yet their morale is unbelievable; it gives you a lift just to be with them.”

 A scant five years after Hope’s last WWII performance, he was back in Asia entertaining American GIs.
 Here Hope sits with men of the U.S. Army’s X Corps as members of his troupe entertain at Wonsan, Korea, October 26, 1950.
 “They say there’s a healing power in laughter, so I always go well supplied with jokes.
 And I’ve discovered that our men are pretty quick with the jokes themselves,” Hope reminisced.

 Christmas with the Troops

 Bob Hope visiting troops on Christmas Day, 1964, in South Vietnam.
 “They are great faces and great men,” wrote Hope.
 “The best we have.”